cloudfoundry/bbs/README.md

 ## Code Generation

-The protobuf models in this repository require version 3 of the `protoc` compiler.
+The protobuf models in this repository require version 3.5 or later of the `protoc` compiler.

 ### OSX